Tokyo Babylon: TV series

-Feature film
+Live-action film

-A psychological thriller live-action film called Tokyo Babylon/1999 was based on the series.
+A live-action film called Tokyo Babylon/1999 was based on the series.
 It takes place five years after the end of the manga and its plot is based on the Tokyo Babylon story "Call.A" in volume three.
 Director George Iida requested the help of the OVA producer Yumiko Masujima in casting the main characters.
 The film is famous for being the first live-action production based on a Clamp series and the film's director, George Iida, expressed his satisfaction with the positive fan response.
 Following the end of the production of Tokyo Babylon, Iida asked Clamp to help with a sequel movie.
 The main idea was for Subaru and Seishiro to clash again.
 For this live-action sequel, Tokyo Babylon/1999, Toshihide Tonesaku played Subaru, his first role as a leading man.

 The plot has Subaru investigating the death of a former enemy of the Sumeragi clan, Kaneyama.
-Before his death, Kaneyama had undertaken a new project: teaching seven teenage girls how to use dark magic to take revenge on those they deem "guilty," beginning with an abusive teacher.
+Before his death, Kaneyama had undertaken a new project: teaching seven girls how to use dark magic to take revenge on those they deem "guilty," beginning with an abusive teacher.
 One of the girls, Kurumi, starts to feel remorse; however, she is convinced by the others to continue with their plans.
 When Subaru attempts to stop them, they declare him to be their enemy and attack him.
 Subaru learns that his former friend-turned-enemy, assassin Seishiro, was the one who killed Kaneyama, and he has now turned his sights on the girls.
 The girls grow increasingly sick as a result of using the spells, and Subaru tries once more to save them.
 Seishiro appears, claiming that none of the girls can be saved.
 Subaru and Seishiro fight, only to be stopped by the appearance of the ghost of Hokuto, who asks them to stop for her sake.
 Seishiro leaves, and the fight is unresolved.

 Other media

-Subaru and Seishirō return in Clamp's apocalyptic manga X. The story, set nine years following the end of Tokyo Babylon, has the two onmyōji on opposite sides during the final battle for humanity's future.
+Subaru and Seishirō return in Clamp's apocalyptic manga series X. The story, set nine years following the end of Tokyo Babylon, has the two onmyōji on opposite sides during the final battle for humanity's future.
 Despite having no relation to Tokyo Babylon, Clamp's manga xxxHolic is also focused on social pathologies but with a different approach.
 Alternative versions of Subaru and Seishiro also appear in the crossover manga Tsubasa: Reservoir Chronicle, with Subaru appearing as a vampire and Seishiro as a vampire hunter pursuing him.